Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

-Pay structures offer a framework for wage progression and can help encourage appropriate behaviours and performance, while pay progression describes how employees are able to increase their pay either within or outside a pay structure.
+Pay structures offer a framework for wage progression and can help encourage appropriate behaviours and performance.
+Pay progression describes how employees are able to increase their pay either within or outside a pay structure.

-This factsheet explores the purpose of pay structures and introduces the commonly used types including individual pay ranges, broadbanding, pay spines and job families.
+This factsheet explores the purpose of pay structures and introduces the commonly used types.
 It considers local pay structures, identifying the main approaches to regional pay differentiation.
-It also examines the impact of pay structures on an employee’s ability to progress, in particular the number and span of existing pay bands, as well as the different methods of determining pay progression.
+It also examines the impact of pay structures on an employee’s ability to progress, as well as the ways to determine pay progression.

-A pay structure is a collection of wage grades, levels or bands that link related jobs within a hierarchy or series, providing a framework to implement reward strategies and policies.
+A pay structure is a collection of wage grades, levels or bands that link related jobs within a hierarchy or series.
+It provides a framework to implement reward strategies and policies.

 They are usually designed to: